dedalqq/omg.jsonparser/README.md

 package main

 type data struct {
-    F1 string   `json:"f1,notEmpty"`          // the field must be not empty F2 string   `json:"f2,notEmpty,required"` // the field is required and must be not empty but may be the null value F3 string   `json:"f3,notEmpty,notNull"`  // the field must be not empty and not null but may not exist F4 []string `json:"f4,notNull,min:3"`     // the field must be not null and contains 3 or more items but may not exist }
+    F1 string   `json:"f1,notEmpty"`          // the field must be not empty but can be "null" or may not exist F2 string   `json:"f2,notEmpty,required"` // the field is required and must be not empty but may be the "null" value F3 string   `json:"f3,notEmpty,notNull"`  // the field must be not empty and not "null" but may not exist F4 []string `json:"f4,notNull,min:3"`     // the field must be not "null" and contains 3 or more items but may not exist }
 ```